Tempur NZ – Your Best Memory Foam Option (Or Is It?)

 - You might have noticed that Tempur strongly market their adjustable bases (made in China) for use with their mattresses.
 Napp offer NZ made adjustable bases.
 The good news is, if you purchase an adjustable base from Napp, it comes in a bundle with a Napp mattress, giving you extremely good value.

-I have not had the opportunity to try out the standard Winkl, but I have tried out the Winkl Lux (Winkl have some of their mattresses on the floor for you to try in Citta design stores: phone your local one up and see what’s there.
-I’m in Christchurch, there’s a Queen size Lux right in their window).
+I have not had the opportunity to try out the standard Winkl, but I have tried out the Winkl Lux (Winkl have some of their mattresses on the floor for you to try in some Citta design stores: phone your local one up and see what’s there.
+I’m in Christchurch, there used to be a Queen size Lux right in their window).
 It was so nice!
 It’s a bit squidgier than Napp, but the foams were again quicker at responding than Tempur.
 If you’re looking at finding a deeply luxuriously softer memory foam mattress, Lux is it.

 Here are the Winkl specs: